irinanita/issue-tracker/README.md

 7. Upvoting bugs is free
 8. Registered users can buy the app after they have tried the demo version

+## Superusers/admins by accessing the admin panel
+1. Can change ticket status from opened to closed
+2. Can change ticket label or type in case it's been wrongly assigned based on the description

 ### Other Possible Features and Improvements